CT-Data-Collaborative/ctdata-lehd/README.md

 The map above represents this data only by looking at the location of jobs.
 Alternative views could be

-- Mapping the job classification of workers by residential location
+- Mapping the job classification of workers by where the worker lives (residential location)
-- Mapping the distance traveled by job location / type
+- Mapping the distance traveled of the worker by job location / type
 - Mapping job classification by age, wage range, etc...
 	- For example, do job locations of high wage vs. low wage professional service differ?
 	- Are there geographic differences in the age distributions of workers in certain categories?
+	- Is there a concentration of younger workers in certain parts of the state?
 	- Etc.
 - Break down of the aggregate categories (Manufacture & Trade, Professional Services, Healthcare/Ed/Government, Retail & Hospitality) in finer grain view
 - Historic change views (2002-2012 data is available)